 - 9. The Council participates in the National Fraud Initiative, a UK wide data matching exercise undertaken every two years that is designed to highlight savings for the public sector as a whole. - 10.
-The report on the results of NFI data matches for 2016-17 was published in June 2018, and is available on the NIAO website.
+The report on the results of NFI data matches for 2016-17 was published in June 2018.
 The amount of fraud and error detected, plus forward savings where appropriate, was almost £1.9m.
 The majority of cases related to fraud and error in rates, pensions, trade creditors and private supported care home residents. - 11.
-The 2018-19 data matching exercise is currently under way and the results are due to be published in 2020.
+The 2018-19 data matching exercise is currently under way and the results are due to be published in June 2020.